g-plane/pnpm-shell-completion/README.md

 - Provide completion for `pnpm remove` command, even in workspace's packages (by specifying `--filter` option).
 - Provide completion for npm scripts in `package.json`.

+### Limitiation

-Note that we won't provide completion for all commands and options, and we only focus those frequently used.
+- Note that we won't provide completion for all commands and options, and we only focus those frequently used.
 Too many completion items may have impact on efficiency.
+- NPM scripts completion requires the presence of a `name` property in the `package.json` file.

 ### Supported shells

 - Zsh
 - PowerShell Core
-- fish
+- Fish Shell

 ## Installation